Article 10 of the Malaysian Federal Constitution states that every citizen has the right to freedom of speech and expression.

 However, the report contends that the use of the Sedition Act still continues despite the promise of repealing the colonial era law in PH’s election manifesto.

-In fact, new sedition investigations were opened, especially against individuals accused of insulting Malaysia’s royalty.
+In fact, new sedition investigations were opened in 2019, especially against individuals accused of insulting Malaysia’s royalty.

 Lawyer Khaizan Sharizad Razak Dali (Sherrie) advices that creatives need to know how to argue and justify when the need arises.